GUIDE 2025

 Task-Based Testing

-You can use task-based testing to determine how easy it is for users to find and understand information.
+You can use task-based testing to determine how easy it is for users to find and understand information through various user scenarios.
 This testing method is the most relevant for documentation with instructions such as user manuals, installation manuals, and troubleshooting manuals.

 If the results of task-based testing show you that users take a long time to find information, then you need to work on improving navigation and search.